jonifreeman/ajatusasana.fi/en/events.markdown

 Courses are suitable for anyone.
 You don't have to have prior experience in yoga.
 I have used my scientific understanding of learning and motivation in preparing the courses.
 Hence, yoga could become a lifelong hobby for you.

 Registration: camisteph@gmail.com
 Venue: Kasarmikatu 2, 00140 HELSINKI.
 The cosy and comfortable Hall at Era Novan bookshop.
+No mirrors on the wall, just you and others as your reflectors!